-The laboratory, situated in our Drachten plant, lies at the very heart of just about everything we do.
-It consists of two primary functions - one that is responsible for process and product technology and another that is dedicated to research & development and rubber compounding.
-At Dunlop, our market strategy is entirely based on providing quality and longevity rather than trying to compete at the lower grade, so-called 'economy' end of the market and the laboratory plays a pivotal role in the quality control process.
-For example, unlike most of our competitors, we make our own rubber rather than using outside sources.
+The laboratory, situated in our Drachten plant, lies at the very heart of just about everything we do and consists of two primary functions - one that is responsible for process and product technology and another which is dedicated to research & development and rubber compounding.
+Our whole approach to the market is based on providing quality and longevity rather than trying to compete at the lower grade, low-priced end of the market.
+The laboratory plays a pivotal role in the whole quality control process.
+For example, unlike most of our competitors, we make our own rubber rather than outsourcing supply.
 The big advantage that gives us is that we are in total control of the whole process.

 Every single batch of rubber compound is checked and thoroughly tested in the laboratory.
-Unless the specific batch of rubber has received the 'seal of approval' from
+Unless the specific batch of rubber has received the 'seal of approval' from the lab technicians then under no circumstances can it be released for use.
+This is key to achieving consistency of quality and performance.